skip to content

 The Legal Services Commission provides free and confidential legal advice on matters relating to elder abuse and documents such as Powers of Attorney, Advance Care Directives and Wills.

-Phone: 1300 366 424 or visit the Legal Services Commission website for more information.
+Call the legal helpline on 1300 366 424 or visit the Legal Services Commission websitefor more information.

 Visit the Stop Elder Abuse website for more information on elder abuse.
 See also the list of publications including the 'Knowing Your Rights' booklet available to download from the SA Health website.